-Welcome to our online learning page for K-12 students!
-Bookmark this page and join us for engaging new lessons with hands-on projects that are geared towards learners of all ages.
-Each lesson includes topics that relate to your everyday choices and how they impact your neighbors and the natural world around you.
+Welcome to our online learning page for K-12 students, teachers and families!
+Below you will find various lessons, projects, and activities about how we use our natural resources.
+We have separated these lessons and activities into categories.
+However, everything we use and everything we do impacts our environment, thus a lesson could potentially fall under numerous categories.
 Lessons can last up to a few hours, or you can shorten them by skimming through, only watching a video, or just doing a learning project.
 You don’t have to follow lessons in any order — follow your curiosity and dive right in!

 Each lesson includes a little history, an in-depth look at a specific environmental issue, and a hands-on project you can do at home to deepen your understanding (or just have fun).
 Most have fun videos to watch, and ways you can take action in your community!

 Where is “Away”?
 Learn about what happens when you throw something away and how not to!

 - Textiles and Fast Fashion

 - Glass, from cradle to grave